 Seminar: “Myth: In the Beginnings” by Napier

-An analysis of the new image of the Church as mission in history.
-The interrelatedness of the parish, local congregation, and cadre are examined in depth.
+Through an analysis of the new image of the Church as mission in history, the interrelatedness of the parish, local congregation, and cadre are examined in depth.
 Practical models are forged in workshops on witnessing and justing love, worship, study and enabling discipline.
-Rational Objective: To bring clarity to the ultimate purpose of the Church, i.e., to increase love of God, neighbor and self.
-Existential Aim: To deepen the resolve of the Church to bear the weight of fully loving God and neighbor.
+The intent is to bring clarity to the ultimate purpose of the Church, i.e., to increase love of God, neighbor and self.
 The original outlines of the four lectures are here.

 Seminar: “Purpose of the Church” by H.R.
 Niebuhr